joeavanzato/RetrievIR/README.md

 2. commands
 3. registry

+A configuration file consists of 'directives' which may consist of 1 or more 'objectives' - an objective describes the individual collection task while a directive is the higher level collection of objectives.

 #### Files

 File Collection Directives are described by 4 primary key attributes in addition to the name of the directive (which is used as the last folder name for evidence storage)